Van Abbemuseum

+The Van Abbemuseum ([vɑn ˈɑbəmyˌzeːjʏm]) in Eindhoven is one of the first public museums for contemporary art to be established in Europe.

+The museum’s collection contains over 3,400 artworks.
+This includes key works and archives by Joseph Beuys, Marc Chagall, René Daniëls, Marlene Dumas, Sheela Gowda, Patricia Kaersenhout, Gülsün Karamustafa, Iris Kensmil, Oskar Kokoschka, John Körmeling, El Lissitzky (of whom it owns one of the largest collections of paintings in the world), Paul McCarthy, Pablo Picasso, Martha Rosler, and Lidwien van de Ven.
 The museum has an area of 9,825 m2 and holds one of the largest collections of paintings in the world by El Lissitzky.
-It also has works by Pablo Picasso and Wassily Kandinsky.

 History

-The museum's original collection was bought by the Eindhoven city council in 1934 in an agreement with Henri van Abbe, a private collector and local cigar manufacturer.
+Established on the east bank of the Dommel River in 1936, the museum is named after its founder, the cigar businessman Henri van Abbe, who loved modern art and wanted his collection to be enjoyed in Eindhoven.
+Van Abbe therefore sold his collection to the Eindhoven city council in 1934.
 In return for buying some of his collection, the Van Abbe factory paid for and donated the museum building, which opened in 1936.
 The city had architect Alexander Kropholler design a building that is a symmetrical suite of galleries in the traditionalist style.
 The museum name was given in publications as "Stedelijk Van Abbemuseum" until approximately 1990 and as "Van Abbemuseum" after that time.

-As the building had become far too small for modern demands, a new extension to the building, including a 27 m tower, was designed by Abel Cahen; it was inaugurated in 2003 by queen Beatrix.
+As the building had become far too small for modern demands, a new extension to the building, including a 27 m tower, was designed by Abel Cahen; it was inaugurated in 2003 by Queen Beatrix.

 Collection

 The original collection contained works by Jan Sluijters, Carel Willink and Isaac Israëls amongst others, mostly Dutch and Belgian contemporary works.
 The museum also bought other artworks from founder Henri van Abbe before his death in 1940.

-The collection developed most under the directorships of Edy de Wilde and Rudi Fuchs.
-While De Wilde bought the classical modernist works by Picasso etc., Fuchs bought works from artists of his own generation, in particular conceptual work from the US and German painting.
+The collection developed most under the directorships of Jean Leering, Edy de Wilde and Rudi Fuchs.
+While De Wilde bought the classical modernist works by Picasso and similar artists, Fuchs, director from 1975 to 1987, bought works from artists of his own generation, in particular conceptual work from the US and German painting.
+It was Leering, however, who was responsible for acquiring the El Lissizsky's, working with Ilse Vordemberge-Leda, the widow of the painter Friedrich Vordemberge-Gildewart, and the seller of the collection.

-The current director, Charles Esche has pursued a more geographically diverse collecting policy concentrating on works from central and eastern Europe including Nedko Solakov, Mladen Stilinovic, Wilhelm Sasnal, Artur Zmijewski as well as video works by Israeli artist Yael Bartana.
+Charles Esche, director from 2004 to 2024, pursued a more geographically diverse collecting policy concentrating on works from central and eastern Europe including Nedko Solakov, Mladen Stilinovic, Wilhelm Sasnal, Artur Zmijewski as well as video works by Israeli artist Yael Bartana.
+The museum is also internationally renowned for having one of the largest collections of works by El Lissitzky.
 More recent acquisitions include pieces by Pablo Picasso, Wassily Kandinsky and Piet Mondrian.
-The museum is also internationally renowned for having one of the largest collections of works by El Lissitzky.

 The Van Abbemuseum also houses the collection of posters made by the Situationist Jacqueline de Jong in Paris during May 1968.